Ask the Expert

 Stroke Care at Suburban Hospital

-Every four minutes in the United States, a life is lost to stroke.
-As the fourth leading cause of death, stroke claims the lives of nearly 140,000 Americans each year.
+Every forty seconds, someone in the United States has a stroke.
+Every three minutes forty-two seconds in the United States, a life is lost to stroke.
+As the fifth leading cause of death, stroke claims the lives of nearly 140,000 Americans each year.
 The stroke survival rate has been increasing, however, thanks to advances in prevention, diagnosis and treatment.
 The Suburban Hospital Stroke Program ensures access to these advances.

-Established in 1999, the NIH Stroke Center at Suburban Hospital is the cornerstone of the Suburban Hospital Stroke Program.
 The Stroke Center is a partnership between Suburban Hospital and the National Institute of Neurological Disorders and Stroke (NINDS), which allows Suburban Hospital to offer one of the most advanced stroke treatment programs anywhere.
-The Stroke Program recently earned recertification as a Primary Stroke Center by The Joint Commission.
-Dr. Zurab Nadareishvili, Medical Director of the Suburban Hospital Stroke Program, explains what you need to know about stroke.

 What is a stroke?